epforgpl/redflags/redflags-docs/docs/developer/cookbook.md

 **Special characters** (outside Latin-1) **must be escaped** using `\uHHHH` format.
 It is suggested to use an editor which can handle property files, it will do the dirty work. (*Eclipse* can do this for example.)

-**Optional strings**

-* When you are sure you won't need for example `IndicatorX` gear, you don't have to translate and can remove all message lines which contain `IndicatorX`.
-* Also any `site.message.*` message is only needed if you use it in `site.message` application property.

-### Step 3: Strings for language chooser
+### Step 3: Define strings for language chooser

 `lang.{LANG}` messages are for the language chooser, these strings appear as **tooltips** when the visitor moves the mouse over the language button.

+**Add your language to every language file** for example: `lang.en=English version`

-I think each buttons must have the same tooltip in any language, I mean `lang.en=English version` should be the same in any language file, because this button is only for people who speak English.
-So I suggest to **leave them without translating**.
+I think each button must have the same tooltip in every language, I mean `lang.en=English version` should be the same in any language file, because this button is only for people who speak English.
+So I suggest to **leave them without translating** and just copy your line to every language file.

-But you shoud **add your language to every language file** in the mentioned style.